elizabethtfox/tours-travels/README.md

 No installation required just download and open in your browser

-## Running the tests

-There is a commented line that will show you the computer output.

 ## Built With

 * [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - The programming language used